APL Rule Book 2026 | Australian Powerlifting League

 • It shall not have additional padding, bracing or supports of any material on the surface or concealed within the laminations of the belt.

 • A standard metal buckle, studs and stitching are the only non-leather components permitted, with the exception of the materials used in the "quick release" or ratchet-style mechanism.
+The buckle shall be attached at one end of the belt by means of studs and/or stitching.

 • The belt may have a buckle with one or two prongs, "quick release" type or ratchet style.
 Velcro is not allowed anywhere on the lifting belt.